omeka/omeka-s-enduser/docs/modules/mapping.md

 ![Map by attachments block open to Default Settings.
 There is no information in any field, and the preview map is zoomed in to level 2](../modules/modulesfiles/mappingBlockDefaultView1.png)

-Basemap provider: select from a dropdown of basemaps.
+**Basemap provider**: select from a dropdown of basemaps.
 Once selected, the preview map will update to show you the appearance of that map.
 The default is "OpenStreetMap.Mapnik".

-Minimum zoom level: set the minimum zoom for the map.
+**Minimum zoom level**: set the minimum zoom for the map.
 Fully zoomed out is 0.

-Maximum zoom level: set the maximum possible zoom level.
+**Maximum zoom level**: set the maximum possible zoom level.
 The highest is 19.
 Some basemaps do not function at higher levels; you will want to check to be sure you set your maximum at a level where you basemap is visible.

 Between the fields and the preview map is a message which tells you the current zoom level, as you zoom using the plus and minus buttons on the preview map or the scroll on your comptuer.
 Use this to help you determine where you want to set your minimum and maximum zoom levels.